 In a high-risk industry like healthcare, the process of following rules, regulations, and laws related to healthcare is of utmost importance.
 Healthcare compliance covers a wide range of practices, exclusion screening, internal and external rules, and issues such as patient safety, the privacy of patient information, and billing practices.

-Every healthcare organization needs to have an effective healthcare compliance in order to operate efficiently and provide safe, high-quality patient care.
+Every healthcare organization needs to have effective healthcare compliance to operate efficiently and provide safe, high-quality patient care.
 Noncompliance with the Department of Health and Human Services (HHS), Office of Inspector General (OIG) can result in significant consequences.
 Possible penalties for violating state or federal laws or submitting fraudulent claims can include:

 - Exclusion from Medicare and Medicaid programs;

 - Civil and criminal penalties; or

 - Referral to the provider’s state medical board.